bnlconsulting/html5-standards/README.md

 ## Summary:

-This document contains guidelines for web applications built by the Front-end development practice of Isobar.
+This document contains guidelines for web applications built by the Front-end development practice of BNL Consulting.
 It is to be readily available to anyone who wishes to check or contribute to the iterative progress of our discipline's best practices.

 This document's primary motivation is two-fold: